docktermj/hello-sz-sdk-python/abstract-factory-naming/README.md

 | senzing_grpc | `SzAbstractFactory` |    |

 1. Currently testable.
+1. Pros:
+    1. Simplifies "diff-ing" files
+1. Cons:
     1. This style falls apart when a `from senzing import SzAbstractFactory` is in the code.
     1. Can't use this style in "both" mode.
+    1. Can cause confusion when using as there is no differentiation between interface and implementation.
     1. In "duo" mode, drives `pylance` crazy.

 ### Style 2